-Numeracy Goal Statement Improve numeracy proficiency for all learners.
-Where We Are At Numeracy Data (Include provincial, district, and school level data as available) Satellite Data: FSA Grade 4 assessments, MDI, Student Learning Survey Saterine Bata.
-1 SA Grade 1 assessments, MBI, Stadent Learning Survey Map Data: School wide numeracy assessment data (in development), Class profiles, report cards, classroom level pre/post assessments, performance standards.
-Street Data: Student conferencing Ongoing dialogue with students, staff, families Conversations in School Based Team Conversations in Staff Committee Meetings Conversations in Teaching Staff Meetings Analysis (What objective trends do we see based on the data?)
-Satellite Data MDI Data - Student Learning Survey - indicates generally that students feel they are improving in their reading and writing skills.
+Numeracy

+Goal Statement

+Improve numeracy proficiency for all learners.

+Where We Are At

+Numeracy Data (Include provincial, district, and school level data as available)

+Satellite Data: FSA Grade 4 assessments, MDI, Student Learning Survey

+Map Data: School wide numeracy assessment data (in development), Class profiles, report cards, classroom level pre/post assessments, performance standards.

+Street Data: Student conferencing

+- Ongoing dialogue with students, staff, families

+- Conversations in School Based Team

+- Conversations in Staff Committee Meetings

+- Conversations in Teaching Staff Meetings

+Analysis (What objective trends do we see based on the data?)

+Satellite Data

+MDI Data -

+Student Learning Survey - indicates generally that students feel they are improving in their reading and writing skills.

 FSA data showing a 96% completion rate.
 In 2023-2024, 89% of our grade 4's was either on track or extending.
 Our grade 5 results from the previous year demonstrated that only 52% were either on track or extending.

+Map Data

+ENP data for Kindergarten: ???

+Street Data

-Map Data ENP data for Kindergarten: ???
-Street Data Classroom level profiles, report cards, and anecdotal data gathered by classroom teacher - indicating difficulty in students' ability to apply what they know to problems that require math and numeracy understanding.
-See Appendix 1-4 for summary tables, data sets, and analysis Rationale (What is going on for our learners?
+Classroom level profiles, report cards, and anecdotal data gathered by classroom teacher - indicating difficulty in students' ability to apply what they know to problems that require math and numeracy understanding.

+See Appendix 1-4 for summary tables, data sets, and analysis

+Rationale (What is going on for our learners?
 How do we know?
 Why does it matter?)

 What's going on for our learners?

-Lack of enthusiasm and engagement in math Lower foundational skills across the grades Difficultly to transfer foundational math concepts and number sense to math problems.
-Difficulty accessing math concepts to tackle a specific problem. • Difficulty with multi-step problems that require several streams of math knowledge.
-Students lacking basic math skills and the problem-solving and perseverance to succeed in math.
-How do we know? • FSA data in grade 4's showing a general decline in performance on FSA, although there has been a marked increase in number of students on track or extending in 2023-2024.
-Daily work at the classroom level Daily work at the classroom level Classroom level assessments Lack of common language between classrooms (possible contributing factor) A lot of re-teaching and repetition required.
+- Lack of enthusiasm and engagement in math - Lower foundational skills across the grades - Difficultly to transfer foundational math concepts and number sense to math problems. - Difficulty accessing math concepts to tackle a specific problem. - Difficulty with multi-step problems that require several streams of math knowledge. - Students lacking basic math skills and the problem-solving and perseverance to succeed in math.

+How do we know?

+- FSA data in grade 4's showing a general decline in performance on FSA, although there has been a marked increase in number of students on track or extending in 2023-2024. - Daily work at the classroom level - Classroom level assessments - Lack of common language between classrooms (possible contributing factor) - A lot of re-teaching and repetition required.

 Why does it matter?

 Numeracy is a foundational area of academic development necessary to be successful in all areas of learning and proficiency.
-It allows a student to access and connect learning experiences District No. 8 would like to acknowledge the work of Linda Kaser and July Halbert and their valuable contribution to this School Learning Plan across subjects.
+It allows a student to access and connect learning experiences across subjects.
 Students who do not master specific skills in numeracy and mathematics risk facing increasing challenges as they move up through school as some skills end up not being revisited.

+^{} School District No.8 would like to acknowledge the work of Linda Kaser and July Halbert and their valuable contribution to this School Learning Plan.

-- Overall, Hume has historically had weaker results in Numeracy than Literacy, according to FSA's, • report cards, and classroom level assessments. - To ensure we are clearly identifying the needs of each of our students and their stretches so that • we can direct interventions efficiently and effectively to improve learning and confidence in numeracy and mathematics.
+- Overall, Hume has historically had weaker results in Numeracy than Literacy, according to FSA's, report cards, and classroom level assessments. - To ensure we are clearly identifying the needs of each of our students and their stretches so that we can direct interventions efficiently and effectively to improve learning and confidence in numeracy and mathematics.
 Ensure we are helping students develop foundational understanding in math/numeracy while building structures/routines that are developing mathematical thinking at a deep level. - To ensure we are building an open, creative and deep understanding of mathematical concepts along with a growth mindset.